 Photo by Eduardo Patino.NYC

-Born in Armenia, Davit Hovhannisyan began dancing at the age of six and four years later he was accepted into the National Ballet School of Armenia on a full scholarship.
+Born in Armenia, Davit Hovhannisyan began dancing at the age of six, and four years later, he was accepted into the National Ballet School of Armenia on a full scholarship.
 At the age of 16, he began his professional career with the Armenian National Ballet Company.
 After arriving in the United States he received critical acclaim dancing with numerous companies throughout the country and joined Milwaukee Ballet in 2004.
 He is a principal dancer with Milwaukee Ballet where he is in his ninth season.
 He has danced many principal roles such as Romeo in Romeo and Juliet, Basilio in Don Quixote, Rudolfo in La Bohème, the title role in Dracula, Oberon in A Midsummer Night’s Dream, Captain Hook/Mr. Darling in Peter Pan, Prince Solor in La Bayadère, Tamino in The Magic Flute, Captain Phoebus in The Hunchback of Notre Dame, Prince Siegfried in Swan Lake, the Moon Prince in Scheherazade, Franz in Coppélia, and leads in The Nutcracker as well as in numerous contemporary ballets.
 Davit has worked with contemporary choreographers including Michael Pink, Stephen Mills, Bruce Wells, Diane Coburn Bruning, Trey McIntyre, Margo Sappington, Kathryn Posin, and Mark Godden, among many others.
-This is Davit’s ninth season with CDP.
+This is Davit’s tenth season with Chamber Dance Project.

 Photo by Eduardo Patino.NYC